 - See the races at Evangeline Downs.
 Evangeline Downs is Lafayette’s horse racing field.
 The field is actually located a short drive from the city, but it can be a great stop for anyone interested.
 Evangeline also has Casino slots.
 Check their site here for upcoming races.

-- Spend a Saturday morning at Café Des Amis.
+- Spend a Saturday morning at the Zydeco breakfast at Buck and Johnny’s.
+The Zydeco breakfast was made famous by Café Des Amis, which hosted it for many years.
 Café Des Amis is a breakfast place in Breaux Bridge Louisiana, just outside of Lafayette.
-On Saturday mornings they serve you breakfast while you listen to live Zydeco/Cajun music (They also have dancing).
-If you want to go be sure to arrive early, or you will not get a seat.
-Check out their schedule here.
+However, the world famous Zydeco breakfast in Breaux Bridge recently underwent a transition and is now hosted at Buck and Johnny’s.
+On Saturday mornings they serve you breakfast while you listen to live Zydeco/Cajun music (They also have dancing so brink your dancing shoes and get ready to boogie!).
+Seating at Café Des Amis was generally a struggle, but Buck and Johnny’s should have more space.
+Nonetheless, it is always a good idea to arrive early to get the best seats.
+Check out their up coming schedule here.

 - Visit Shadows on the Teche in New Iberia.
 Shadows on the Teche is an antebellum-style home that is listed as a national historic site.
 Read more about the home here.